-TITLE TO BE ANNOUNCEDJasmine Doak - Vice President, HR Australia, Pacific and Asia, Orica11:10 - 11:40
+TITLE TO BE ANNOUNCEDJasmine Doak - General Manager, People and Culture – Commercial and Corporate, Coles Group11:10 - 11:40

-IMPACT OF COVID – IMPLICATIONS FOR THE AVIATION SECTOR AND THE HEALTH AND SAFETY OF CUSTOMERS AND STAKEHOLDERSKersty Christensen - Head of Work Health and Safety, Governance Safety and Sustainability, Brisbane Airport Corporation11:40 - 12:10
+IMPACT OF COVID – IMPLICATIONS FOR THE AVIATION SECTOR AND THE HEALTH AND SAFETY OF CUSTOMERS AND STAKEHOLDERSKersty Christensen - Head of Work Health and Safety, Governance, Brisbane Airport Corporation11:40 - 12:10

 THE POWER OF A GOOD STORY - STORYTELLING WITH IMPACT FOR HEALTH, SAFETY AND PERFORMANCELiz Kearins - Senior Consultant, Actrua and Alan Sim - Principal Consultant, Safety, Actrua12:10 - 12:40

 MOCK TRIAL – A CASE FOR BULLYINGPresented by Sparke Helmore Lawyers13:40 - 14:40